NeXoS355/booklist/README.md

     filter your list via author, series or search with fulltext export your list to an csv file add Books to your Wishlist
+    rate the Book you just read with 1-5 Stars

 Compiled with jdk17 and the following dependencies